 Pitbull Mastiff Mix is a cross of a Pitbull and a Mastiff, also known as Pit Mastiff or American Masti-Bull.
 They are relatively large, as a result of being a mastiff mix, around 25 to 29 inches.
 The lifespan of a Mastiff Pitbull mix is between 8 to 12 years.

-The Pitbull Mastiff is a large breed dog that also goes by the names of:
+The Pitbull Mastiff also goes by these other names as:

 - Bullmastiff Pitbull Mix

 These dogs can make great pets for an experienced owner, especially if you want a guard dog.
 With lots of socialization, they can also make good family pets if you have older children.
 Here is a guide on all you need to know about the Pitbull Mastiff Mix:

 1. Pitbull Mastiffs can come from a number of different crosses